thrivemind360/content-ops-starter/content/pages/index.md

       - title: Self-Healing
         subtitle: Guided Meditation
         text: >
-          This meditation is created to help you self-heal any pain or illness that you have.
+          This migraine or pain relief meditation is created to help you self-heal any pain or illness that you have.
         image:
           url: /images/Self Healing Meditation.jpg
           altText: Featured icon two